hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ### Non-Goals
 - Implement support for elliptic curve cryptography in Java.
 - Support any system/architecture other than: Windows amd64, Linux amd64 and arm64, and MacOS amd64 and arm64.
+- Creation of the building artifacts and plugins for rust code.

 ## Changes